illepic/downfall-guild/README.md

 The goals of this project are as follows:

-* Install Drupal 8 locally using Drupal VM (including all composer dependencies)
+* Install Drupal 8 locally
 * Backup the production Drupal 6 site locally (files and database)
 * Migrate files and data from the local Drupal 6 to the local Drupal 8
 * Build out the features/config of the Drupal 8 site